NormanDunbar/SuperBASIC-Manual/sphinx/source/KeywordsI.clean.rst

 The values in MODE 4 which are marked
-"should be avoided" can be used on standard QLs, but lead to compatability problems when run under the Enhanced Colour Drivers (see below).
+"should be avoided" can be used on standard QLs, but lead to compatibility problems when run under the Enhanced Colour Drivers (see below).
 Other integer values in the range 8 to 255 are allowed, but these are generally 'composite' colours and repeats of other values.